pradhuman29/Wine-Quality-Prediction/README.md

 # Wine Quality Predictor

+##Overview
+This project aims to predict the quality of red wine using machine learning models based on various chemical properties.
+The dataset, sourced from Kaggle, contains 1,599 samples with 11 input features and one target variable representing the wine quality.
+The goal is to classify wines as either good or bad based on their quality score.

+Through a process of data preprocessing, feature selection, dataset balancing, and model selection, I used several machine learning algorithms to predict wine quality.
+After tuning hyperparameters and evaluating performance, the XGBoost Classifier was chosen as the final model, achieving an accuracy of 88% and an ROC-AUC score of 81%.
+The project demonstrates how advanced machine learning techniques can be applied to a real-world classification task.

 ## Data Collection

 I collected this dataset from the [Kaggle website](https://www.kaggle.com/datasets/uciml/red-wine-quality-cortez-et-al-2009).
 The dataset is related to red variants of the Portuguese "Vinho Verde" wine and consists of 1,599 rows, 11 input features, and 1 target column.